Nikronic/awesome-research/content/reaching-out-to-prospective-advisors/a-guide-to-cold-emailing-to-everyone.md

 What content should these emails contain?

 - a clear indicator that you are familiar with the work of the person you're emailing
-- some specific questions or a specific ask i.e how can the person help you and why are you asking them specifically as opposed to someone else?
+- some specific questions or a specific ask i.e. how can the person help you and why are you asking them specifically as opposed to someone else?
 - If you're not particularly senior, it's worthwhile to provide some form of credential demonstrating your actual interest in the topic.
 For example, a link to some code you've written indicating that you're forging ahead with or without a response.
 Or perhaps some research ideas you're considering that demonstrate a good understanding.

 >[!example]